 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

-A 2015 UNDP Human Development Index report has pointed out that despite recent economic growth, multidimensional poverty and inequality remains very high.
-In a country of an estimated population of 6.453 million, the report noted that income poverty is 52.9% (those earning less than US$2/day) and that 72.7% of Sierra Leoneans are multi-dimensionally poor, among the highest in the world.
+The 2016 UNDP Human Development Index report has pointed out that despite recent economic growth, multidimensional poverty and inequality remains very high.
+The income poverty is 52.3 percent (those earning less than US$2/day), 77.5 percent of Sierra Leoneans are multi-dimensionally poor which is among the highest in the world.
 This means that almost three quarters of Sierra Leone’s population live below the poverty line and faced deprivations such as poor health facilities, lack of educational opportunities, inadequate living standard, lack of income, disempowerment, poor quality of work and threat from violence.

-The inflation rate was estimated at 10.41% in 2013; 7.19% in 2014 and 8.09% in 2015 down by almost two percent from the 10.41% inflation rate in 20142.
+The inflation rate was estimated at 8.09 percent in 2015 and is rising quickly, standing at 17.41 percent at the end of 2016; and is currently at 19.14 percent in 2017.
 The tight monetary policy that is being implemented currently is helping to keep food prices low while also keeping inflation in the country to a minimum.
-The lack of infrastructure, a poorly trained labour force and an unattractive environment for the private sector are key issues that the Sierra Leonean government must face if it is to maintain its growth levels.
-Unemployment has remained unchanged in 2015 from 2014 at 3.4%.
+The lack of infrastructure, a poorly trained labour force and an unattractive environment for the private sector remain key issues that the Sierra Leonean government must face if it is to maintain its growth levels.
+Unemployment which has remained unchanged from 2014 to 2015 at 3.4 percent, has however reduced to 2.99 percent in 2016.
 The Sierra Leone government has developed the Agenda for Prosperity Strategy to drive economic growth and employment in the country from 2013 to 2017.

 Access to Finance

-Poverty in Sierra Leone is predominantly rural.
-Rural poverty has its roots in the colonial system and the policy and institutional restraints that it imposed on poor people.
-In recent decades, economic policies and institutional structures have been modified to close the income gap.
-Structural adjustments have dismantled existing rural systems, but have not always built new ones.
-Sierra Leone has 13 commercial banks (eight Nigerian, one British, and one from Togo, along with two state-owned banks and one domestic private bank), nine insurance companies and three housing finance companies (Sierra Leone Housing Corporation, Alliance Housing Finance Company Limited and Home Finance Company Limited)5.
-With support from development partners, around 60 Financial Services Associations and 20 community banks have been established throughout the country to help with financial intermediation.
+Sierra Leone is home to 12 commercial banks (eight Nigerian, one British along with two state-owned banks and one domestic private bank), nine insurance companies and three housing finance companies (Sierra Leone Housing Corporation, Alliance Housing Finance Company Limited and Home Finance Company Limited).
+With support from development partners, 59 Financial Services Associations and 17 community banks have been established throughout the country to help with financial intermediation.
 Commercial banks are well capitalised and looking for innovative ways to serve the market with new products and services.
+Out of all these financial institutions only few offer housing related loans, such as Ecobank and the housing finance companies.

-The Sierra Leone Stock Exchange started operating in 2001 as a private company.
-The three housing finance companies – Sierra Leone Housing Corporation, Alliance Housing Finance Company Limited and Home Finance Company Limited – are listed on the Bank of Sierra Leone website.
-The National Social Security and Insurance Trust (NASSIT) was established in 2004 with a mandate to administer Sierra Leone’s National Pension Scheme.
-Under this programme NASSIT decided to invest in housing finance and has been the key financier of Home Finance Company (HFC) Mortgage.
-NASSIT have also helped fund Regimanuel Grey Estates, which is one of the leading Real Estate Developers in the country to construct 10 high income housing units that were going for a purchase price of about US$100 000.
+The Sierra Leone Stock Exchange was established in 2001 as a private company.
+Three housing finance companies – Sierra Leone Housing Corporation, Alliance Housing Finance Company Limited and Home Finance Company Limited – are listed on the Bank of Sierra Leone website.
+The National Social Security and Insurance Trust (NASSIT) were established in 2004 with a mandate to administer Sierra Leone’s National Pension Scheme.
+Under this programme NASSIT invests in housing finance and has been the key financier of Home Finance Company (HFC) Mortgage.
 HFC Mortgage and Savings Bank offers eight different mortgage products – Home Purchase Mortgage, Group Scheme Construction Stage Payment, Home Completion Mortgage, Home Improvement Mortgage, Home Equity Mortgage, Buy Land and Build Own Home Mortgage, Construction Finance Mortgage and Construction Stage Payment Mortgage.

-All mortgage products are offered to residents and non-resident Sierra Leoneans, although with longer and vary repayment periods, and lower deposits required, for residents and non-resident.
-A maximum of 10 years is given to non-resident whilst 15 years is given to resident.
-The Home Purchase Mortgage and Group Scheme Construction Stage Payment products offer a maximum loan amount of US$100 000 for a 15-year term, with a 20 percent deposit (for residents).
-The average 15-year fixed rate mortgage dipped from 4.10 percent in 2014 to 4 percent in 2015.
-The Home Completion Mortgage requires a 30 percent deposit over 15 years at an interest rate of six percent, whereas the Home Improvement Mortgage requires a 50 percent deposit at an interest rate of six percent also.
-The ‘Buy Land and Build Own Home Mortgage’ product allows the applicant to buy land for a maximum amount of US$10 000 and then provides a further US$30 000 to build.
-To apply for this product, the applicant must be an existing customer of HFC.
-In addition, the builder must be approved by the bank, the building plans must have been approved and the purchase of land requires the applicant to have secured title.
-Once approved, the loan can be disbursed directly to the customer.
-The minimum down payment for this product is 20 percent of the cost of the land.
+All mortgage products are offered to residents and non-resident Sierra Leoneans, although with longer and varying repayment periods, and lower deposit requirements for residents (for example, terms of 10 years are offered to non-residents whilst 15 years to residents).
+The Home Purchase Mortgage and Group Scheme Construction Stage Payment products offer a maximum loan amount of US$100 000 for a 15-year term, with a 20 percent deposit (for residents) at six percent.
+The average 15-year fixed rate mortgage dropped from 4.10 percent in 2014 to four percent in 2015.
+The Home Completion Mortgage requires a 30 percent deposit over 15 years at an interest rate of six percent, whereas the Home Improvement Mortgage requires a 50 percent deposit at an interest rate of six percent also for a period of 15 years.
+The ‘Buy Land and Build Own Home Mortgage’ product allows applicants to buy land for a maximum amount of US$10 000 and then provides a further US$30 000 to build.
+The minimum down payment for this programme is 20 percent of the cost of the land with a maximum term of 10 years each for a total of 20 years.
+The builder and building plans must be approved by the bank; the land purchase requires the applicant to have secured title.

-There are two development banks in the country: The National Development Bank and the National Cooperative Development Bank.
-These banks work in conjunction with the MFIs, mainly in urban centres.
+Two development banks in the country, the National Development Bank and the National Cooperative Development Bank, work in conjunction with the MFIs, mainly in urban centres.
 Rotating savings and credit associations are informal savings and credit institutions used commonly throughout the country.

-According to the World Bank 2015 Doing Business Report, Sierra Leone rank 140, this is unchanged from the 2014 ranking.
-Sierra Leone ranking in terms of the ‘ease of getting credit’ indicator in the World Bank’s 2015 is 147.
-In terms of starting a business, Sierra Leone is rank 91 in 2015 compared to 87 in 2014.
-The Credit Reference Bureau Act of 2010 has been adopted, which requires all commercial banks to refer to it before making out loans to customers.
-In 2014, the public credit registry had information on 23 725 individuals and 11508 firms, comprising one percent of the population, which is 0.1 percent increase from the 2013 figure.
+According to the World Bank 2017 Doing Business Report, Sierra Leone ranked 148th, compared to the previous rating in 2016 of 145 in terms of ‘Ease of getting credit’ indicator.
+In terms of starting a business, Sierra Leone ranked 87th in 2017 compared to 99th in 2016.
+The Credit Reference Bureau Act of 2010 has been adopted, which requires all commercial banks to reference it before approving loans to customers.
 Borrowers can inspect their data in the public registry, and data on both firms and individuals are distributed.
-In 2014, Sierra Leone scores five out of a possible 12 points on the ‘strength of legal rights’ index.
-The strength of legal rights index is one of the indicators used in the World Bank Doing Business Report.
+Sierra Leone scores five out of 12 points on the ‘strength of legal rights’ index as it has been scoring since 2014.
 There is no collateral registry in operation in the country.

-Housing affordability is a serious challenge in Sierra Leone, where more than 60% of the population live on less than US$1.25 a day and 60 percent of the youth are unemployed which is a pertinent social issue.
-Youth unemployment is projected to grow even further in the next five years.
-The lowest housing unit is a single bedroom and a living room (parlour) with an estimated area of 20 m2.
-The prevalent housing units that are available for rent are mostly two and three bedroom apartments with estimated area of 200 and 250 m2 respectively.
-The prices to rent these aforementioned housing units per year depend on the location.
-In the east end of Freetown, average rental process for a three-bedroom apartment ranges between US$1 000-1 500, whilst in the central and west end of Freetown, rental prices for three bedroom ranges between US$3 000-5 000.
-Average rental prices for two and one bedroom apartments ranges between US$500-1 000 and US$100-250.
-The widespread proliferation of slums in most urban centres is a direct consequence of the extreme difficulties encountered by the urban poor to afford decent housing.
+Housing affordability is a serious challenge in Sierra Leone.
+The 2015 census reported that 8.6 percent of the labour force is unemployed; with an additional 31.4 percent of the working age population (15-64 years) non-economically active.
+The smallest single bedroom housing unit includes a living room (parlour) with an estimated area of 20 m2.
+The prevalent rental units are mostly two- and three-bedroom apartments with estimated area of 200 and 250 m2 respectively.
+Rents depend on the location, the exchange rate and price of land.
+In the east end of Freetown, average rental process for a three-bedroom apartment ranges between US$1 000-1 500, whilst in the central and west end of Freetown, rental prices for three-bedroom units range between US$3 000-5 000.
+The average rental prices for one- and two-bedroom apartments ranges between US$500-1 000 and US$100-250.
+The widespread proliferation of slums in most urban centres is a direct consequence of the extreme difficulties encountered by the urban poor to afford decent housing, and lack of adequate supply.
 With poverty so prevalent, most urban poor do not have the income required to open a bank account, thus making it almost impossible to access mortgage facilities offered such as HFC Mortgage.
 As a result, the HFC Mortgage and Savings Bank products are affordable to only a fraction of the population.

-The lending rate by banks in Sierra Leone which is the rate charged by banks on loans to prime customers was 22 percent (measured in 2015) percent (end 2014), making borrowing very expensive.
+The lending rate charged by banks in Sierra Leone on loans to prime customers was 22 percent (measured in 2015), making borrowing very expensive.
 The average rate of savings remained at 6.4 percent since 2014.
-In a recent SALHOC survey, 70.5 percent of survey respondents stated that they find it very difficult to rent a house due to very high rental prices.
+In the 2015 SALHOC survey, 70.5 percent of survey respondents stated that they find it very difficult to afford rental housing.
 However, the Sierra Leone Housing Corporation (SALHOC) and the Sierra Leone Investment and Export Promotion Agency (SLIEPA) have been able to attract some private sector developers and international NGOs to revive the provision of affordable low-cost housing units to all income groups.
-The major hindrance to the provision of affordable low-cost housing units is the huge construction cost considering the fact that most of the building materials have to be imported into the country.
-The average costs to build a two bedroom and three bedroom flats are US$15 000 and US$25 000 respectively.
+The major hindrance to the provision of affordable low-cost housing units is the huge construction cost due to importation of most of the building materials.
+The average costs to build two- and three-bedroom flats are US$15 000 and US$25 000 respectively.

-The World Bank’s 2015 Doing Business Report ranks Sierra Leone 99 out of 189 countries in terms of ease of registering a property.
-This is an improvement from a rank of 161 in 2014.
-It takes 10 days to complete the seven procedures involved in registering a property, and costs 11 percent of the property value.
-In 2013, Sierra Leone made registering property easier by computerising the Ministry of Lands, Country Planning and the Environment, reducing the time needed for property registration by 20 days.
+The World Bank’s 2017 Doing Business Report ranks Sierra Leone 163rd out of 189 countries in terms of ease of registering a property, the same as 2016.
+It takes 56 days to complete the seven procedures involved in registering a property, and costs 10. percent of the property value.

 Housing Policy and Regulations